-PANA is a UDP-based protocol [19] (with its own retransmission mechanism to provide reliability while delivering messages), consisting of a series of requests and responses.
-Each message can carry zero or more Attribute Value Pairs (AVPs) as payload.
+PANA is a UDP-based protocol [19], consisting of a series of requests and responses.
+Each message can carry zero or more attribute value pairs (AVPs) as payload.
 The main payload of PANA is EAP, which is responsible for performing authentication (PANA just helps the PaC and PAA establish an EAP session).
-Messages are sent between PaC and PAA as part of a PANA session, that consists of five different phases:
+Messages are sent between PaC and PAA as part of a PANA session, that consists of five different phases.

 - Discovery and handshake phase.
 This phase starts the PANA session.
 The PaC discovers the PAA(s) by either explicitly soliciting advertisements to the PAA(s) or receiving unsolicited advertisements.
-The PaC's answer, sent in response to an advertisement, starts a new session. - 2) Authentication and authorisation phase.
+The PaC's answer, sent in response to an advertisement, starts a new session. - 2) Authentication and authorization phase.
 EAP execution between the PAA and PaC, by carrying an EAP method inside the EAP payload. - 3) Access phase.
-If the authentication and authorisation phase is successful, the host gains access to the network and can send and receive IP data traffic through the EP(s). - 4) Re-authentication phase.
-This phase is usually initiated by the PAA before the session lifetime expires (carrying EAP to perform authentication), although this phase may

-- be triggered by either the PaC or PAA regardless of the session lifetime. - Termination phase.
+If the authentication and authorization phase is successful, the host gains access to the network and can send and receive IP data traffic through the EP(s). - 4) Re-authentication phase.
+This phase is usually initiated by the PAA before the session lifetime expires (carrying EAP to perform authentication), although this phase may be triggered by either the PaC or PAA regardless of the session lifetime. - Termination phase.
 The PaC or the PAA may choose to discontinue the access service at any time, by sending an explicit disconnect message.

-C. Route Optimisation
+C. Route Optimization (RO)

-The NEMO Basic Support protocol [12] has the following limitations, due to the fact that packets of MNNs' communications traverse - in both directions - the MR's HA, through the MR-HA bidirectional tunnel:
+The NEMO basic support protocol [12] has the following limitations, due to the fact that packets of MNNs' communications traverse-in both directions-the MR's HA, through the MR-HA bidirectional tunnel.

-- It forces suboptimal routing (known as angular or triangular routing), i.e. packets are always forwarded through the HA following a suboptimal path and therefore adding a delay in the packet delivery. - It introduces non-negligible packet overhead, reducing the Path MTU (PMTU).
+- It forces suboptimal routing (known as angular or triangular routing), i.e., packets are always forwarded through the HA following a suboptimal path and therefore adding a delay in the packet delivery. - It introduces non-negligible packet overhead, reducing the path MTU (PMTU).
 Specifically, an additional IPv6 header (40 bytes) is added to every packet because of the MR-HA bidirectional tunnel. - The HA becomes a bottleneck of the communication as well as a potential single point of failure.
-Even if a direct path is available between a MNN and a CN, if the HA (or the path between the CN and the HA or between the HA and the MR) is not available, the communication is disrupted. - These problems are exacerbated when considering nested mobility (i.e. a mobile network gains connectivity through other mobile networks), since in this case the packets are forwarded through all the HAs of all the upper level mobile networks involved (known as multi angular or pinball routing).
-This is because each sub NEMO obtains a CoA that belongs to the Mobile Network Prefix of its parent NEMO.
-Such a CoA is not topologically meaningful in the current location, since the parent NEMO is also away from home, and packets addressed to the CoA are tunnelled thus increasing packet overhead to the HA of the parent NEMO.
+Even if a direct path is available between a MNN and a CN, if the HA (or the path between the CN and the HA or between the HA and the MR) is not available, the communication is disrupted.

+• These problems are exacerbated when considering nested mobility (i.e., a mobile network gains connectivity through other mobile networks), since in this case the packets are forwarded through all the HAs of all the upper level mobile networks involved (known as multiangular or pinball routing).
+This is because each sub-NEMO obtains a CoA that belongs to the MNP of its parent NEMO.
+Such a CoA is not topologically meaningful in the current location, since the parent NEMO is also away from home, and packets addressed to the CoA are tunnelled-thus increasing packet overhead-to the HA of the parent NEMO.

-Because of all the limitations identified above, it is highly desirable to provide Route Optimisation support [14], [21], [22] for NEMO that enables direct packet exchange between a CN and a MNN without passing through any HA and without inserting extra IPv6 headers.
-In Mobile IPv6 [5], the Route Optimisation is achieved by allowing the Mobile Node (MN) to send Binding Update messages also to the CNs.
-In this way the CN is also aware of the CoA address where the MN's Home Address (HoA) is currently reachable.
-The Return Routability (RR) procedure is defined to protect a CN to change the IPv6 destination address (using the MN's CoA) of packets addressed to the MN's HoA [23].
+Because of all the limitations identified above, it is highly desirable to provide RO support [14], [21], [22] for NEMO that enables direct packet exchange between a CN and a MNN without passing through any HA and without inserting extra IPv6 headers.
+In MIPv6 [5], the RO is achieved by allowing the mobile node (MN) to send BU messages also to the CNs.
+In this way the CN is also aware of the CoA address where the MN's home address (HoA) is currently reachable.
+The return routability (RR) procedure is defined to protect a CN to change the IPv6 destination address (using the MN's CoA) of packets addressed to the MN's HoA [23].